-Whether you work in banking, real estate, insurance, manufacturing, law, education, or another profession, you’ve likely had or will have to write an executive summary as part of a written report.
-In this article, we’ll explore a few questions and answers to help you write relevant and useful executive summaries.
+Whether you work in banking, real estate, insurance, manufacturing, law, education, or another profession, you’ve likely had or will have to write an executive summary.
+In this article, we’ll discuss tips for writing relevant and useful executive summaries.

 Let’s dive in!